FourierFlows/FourierFlows.jl/docs/src/problem.md

 end
 ```

-and, like before, we use the `struct`'s constructor:
+and, like before, we use the `struct`'s constructor to populate the struct with
+zero arrays,

 ```@example 2
 vars = Vars(zeros(Float64, (grid.nx,)), zeros(Complex{Float64}, (grid.nkr,)),)